cloudspeech/houdini-talk/short-essay.md

 <scri-pt when="idle">...</scri-pt>
 ```

-Step 3: compose your HTML as a mix of old tags and the new one.
+Step 3: compose your markup as a mix of old tags and the new one.

 Because nothing loads automatically inside a `<template>` tag, we can
 wrap the things to load with a template and then put everything _inside_ script-with-a-dash: